floating-ui/floating-ui/README.md

 ## Contributing

-This project is a monorepo written in TypeScript using npm workspaces.
+This project is a monorepo written in TypeScript using [pnpm](https://pnpm.io/) workspaces.
 The website is using Next.js SSG and Tailwind CSS for styling.

 - Fork and clone the repo
-- Install dependencies in root directory with `npm install`
+- Install dependencies in root directory with `pnpm install`
-- Build initial package dist files with `npm run build`
+- Build initial package dist files with `pnpm run build`

 ### Testing grounds

 #### DOM

-`npm -w packages/dom run dev` in the root will launch the `@floating-ui/dom` development visual tests at `http://localhost:1234`.
+`pnpm run dev --filter @floating-ui/dom` in the root will launch the `@floating-ui/dom` development visual tests at `http://localhost:1234`.
 The playground uses React to write each test route, bundled by Vite.

 Each route has screenshots taken of the page by Playwright to ensure all the functionalities work as expected; this is an easy, reliable and high-level way